 Mary outlived her spouse by eight years.
 She moved into the home of her married daughter Sarah Roth.
 At her 83rd birthday, in July 1904, a dinner and supper were held on the lawn of her married granddaughter Eleanor Stansfield in Emmaus.
 Reported the Allentown Leader, "Mrs. Fegley is still very active and enjoys nothing better than working among the flowers.
 She was the mother of nine children, seven of whom are still living, three sons and four daughters.
 Among those present at the party were her son Martin and family of Lebanon; son Wilson and family of Mertztown; daughter and son-in-law Sarah and Matthias Roth; granddaughter Hannah Fegley and her husband Peter; Mr. and Mrs. George Roth and family; Mrs. Oliver Schmeci, Addison Romig and son of Emmaus; Mrs. James Schmeck and son Ed Rhiter and married granddaughter Lillie May Adams of Longswamp; and Mrs. Washington Long and family of Wescosville.
 At the time, she had 27 grandchildren, 14 great-grandchildren and two great-great grandchildren.

 Suffering from "senile gangrene" -- common for older adults where the artery walls degenerate, causing poor blood circulation -- she died on July 25, 1908.
-She was placed into eternal repose in Longswamp Cemetery.
-An obituary appeared in the Leader.
+She was placed into eternal repose in Longswamp Cemetery, with Rev. W.L.
+Meckstroth preaching the funeral service.
+Oobituaries appeared in the Leader and Democrat.

 ~ Daughter Sarah (Fegely) Roth ~

 Daughter Sarah Fegely (1845- ? ) was born in March 1845.